temmytope88/Altschool-cloud-engineering/project_exam/README.md

 * Using an Ansible playbook:
     1. Execute the bash script on the Slave node and verify that the PHP application is accessible through the VM’s IP address (take screenshot of this as evidence)
     2. Create a cron job to check the server’s uptime every 12am
+    3. Use either the VM’s IP address or a domain name as the URL

+## PREREQUISITES

+1. Two Ubuntu Servers.
+(A slave server and a master server)
+2. Ansible must be installed on the master server

 ## STEPS